Five Bodies Workshop: Johanna HedvaPast, Poetry, Workshop, Online Wed 10 Feb, 5.30pm–7.30pm

 Our open call for the 2020-21 academic years is now closed.
 Join our Five Bodies monthly poetry series, where unexpected ideas, experimental drifts and multiple voices explore perceiving, sensing, feeling and knowing as knowledge-making practices.

-is a Korean-American writer, artist, musician, and astrologer.
+Johanna Hedva is a Korean-American writer, artist, musician, and astrologer.
 Hedva is the author of Minerva the Miscarriage of the Brain, a collection of poems, performances, and essays, and the novel On Hell.
 Their album The Sun and the Moon was released in 2019, and the LP, Black Moon Lilith in Pisces in the 4th House, a doom-metal guitar and voice performance influenced by Korean shamanist ritual will be released in January 2021.
 Their work has been shown at Haus der Kulturen der Welt, Klosterruine, and Institute of Cultural Inquiry, Berlin; The Institute of Contemporary Arts in London, Performance Space New York, the LA Architecture and Design Museum, as well as the Museum of Contemporary Art on the Moon.
-Their writing has appeared in Triple Canopy, frieze, Lithub, The White Review, and is anthologized in Whitechapel: Documents of Contemporary Art.
+Their writing has appeared in Triple Canopy, Frieze, Lithub, The White Review, and is anthologized in Whitechapel: Documents of Contemporary Art.

 Event:Five Bodies Workshop: Johanna Hedva